ssantichaivekin/blog/_posts/2018-03-22-finding-internship.md

 I'm not saying that you shouldn't put those in your resume.
 But if you do, don't try to hilight it.
 Put it in as a place holder.

 Okay, now let's look at something that would be quite helpful:
 - Math.
 If you are good at math, then that's a plus.
-But they are not definitely not looking at your great abstract algebra or topology skills.
+But they definitely do not care about your abstract algebra or topology skills.
 - Public Speaking skills.
 - Other language skills.
 It's good that you can speak multiple languages.
 - Community Service.